48V explained: what is it, do you need it and what are the pros and cons

 Expensive

 Squirrel away those savings you make in LPG refills because you’re going to need the extra cash to pay off your 48V system.
 The technology is still quite new in RV circles, and this is reflected in the cost.
-While the price depends on the size of your battery bank, invertor and solar system, expect to pay significantly more than a 12V system, especially given the extra solar required to feed the batteries at a higher voltage.
+While the price depends on the size of your battery bank, inverter and solar system, expect to pay significantly more than a 12V system, especially given the extra solar required to feed the batteries at a higher voltage.

 Solar shadowing